-Compensation Actually Paid vs. Net Income
+Relationship Between Compensation Actually Paid and Our Net Income

-The following graph shows the general alignment of the compensation actually paid to our CEO and non-CEO NEOs with our net income over the three years presented.
-While we do not specifically use net income as a compensation performance metric in our executive compensation program, the measure of net income is closely correlated with three of the five metrics we use in our annual cash incentive plan (Diluted EPS, NIM and Efficiency Ratio) and two of the three metrics we use in our long-term equity incentive compensation program for NEOs (ROAA and ROAE).
+The following graph shows the general alignment of the compensation actually paid to our NEOs with our net income over the four years presented.
+While we do not specifically use net income as a compensation performance metric in our executive compensation program, the measure of net income is closely correlated with three of the five metrics we use in our annual cash incentive plan (Adjusted Diluted EPS, NIM and Efficiency Ratio) and two of the three metrics we use in our long-term equity incentive compensation program for NEOs (ROAA and ROAE).